Update 11/2016: LinkCapital has acquired a bunch more funding and is now accepting applications again.

 In fact, the desire to do PSLF is (I believe) the only real reason to continue holding federal loans if you otherwise qualify for private refinancing.
 At least, the current PSLF is: recent budget proposals have included a proposed PSLF cap of $57,500, which—if passed—were designed to affect only new borrowers.
 So current residents would theoretically be grandfathered into PSLF without a cap and potentially get solid loan forgiveness.
 Current medical students and future borrowers, however, could one day have the real benefits of this program essentially washed away.
 While I doubt the change will actually end up happening before 2017, now that giving “rich” doctors and lawyers big wads of cash is a legislative issue with bipartisan support, PSLF may end up being a short-lived panacea for physician debt.

 If you’ve heard about getting your loans discharged after 20-25 years (IBR or PAYE), you should probably forget about it.
-Unless you quit medicine and never make a decent attending salary, all but those with the most egregious student loan amounts won’t get their loans forgiven this way (and even if you did, you wouldn’t save much money given all of those extra years of making payments).
+Unless you quit medicine and never make a decent attending salary, all but those with the most egregious student loan amounts won’t get their loans forgiven this way (and even if you did, you wouldn’t save much money given all of those extra years of making payments and taxes due on the forgiven amount).
 Once you make good money, the calculated PAYE or IBR payment is capped at the equivalent of the standard 10-year repayment.
 If you make little enough (e.g. academic primary care) to stretch out your loans for 20 years but couldn’t do PSLF, then you might have some amount forgiven, but then you would have spent a ton of extra money over the years on interest, and then forgiven amount is taxed (your marginal tax rate * a multi-hundred thousand dollar loan debt = a huge tax bomb).
 The best reason to keep your federal loans around at 6.8% or worse is for PSLF or because you can’t yet qualify for something better.2